flaccid/chart-flex/README.md

 TODO:
 - look at `ReplicationController`
 - make the `NOTES.txt` and `_helpers.tpl` work nicely based on chosen workload type(s)
+- tests with terratest
+- make jobs an array like cronjobs without boolean toggle

 ## Prerequisites